 Skin breakouts are often par for the course during pregnancy.
 If you already suffered from acne before getting pregnant, it may flare up during this time.
-Your hormone levels often fluctuate wildly leading to unexpected breakouts.
-The good news is this tends to pass after the early months of your pregnancy.
+Your hormone levels often fluctuate, leading to unexpected breakouts.
+The good news is this tends to pass after the early months of pregnancy.
 It’s important to maintain a healthy diet, with lots of fresh fruit and vegetables as part of your daily intake.
 In addition, drinking lots of water is very good for hydrating the skin.
-Sometimes adding half a teaspoon of baking soda to your cleanser can help ease the agony of acne.
-To avoid inflaming your skin it’s also a good idea to use fragrance free and oil free products where possible.
+To avoid inflaming your skin it can be a good idea to use fragrance free and oil free products where possible.

 All the hormonal changes can play havoc with your hair.
 If it’s suffering, a deep treatment is often the perfect treat.
 You can purchase these at your local supermarket.
 Treating yourself to a cut and colour is also something you can thoroughly enjoy.
 Knowing that it is safe for you and your bub is important.
-This hair colouring guide will reassure you that a change in hair colour will not harm your bub.
+This hair colouring guide will help you to make informed decisions about what’s safe.

 This is the time to start looking after any potential stretchmarks and slathering your skin.
 Up to 90% of women will usually get some stretchmarks as a result of pregnancy.
 They are red ,purplish or silvery streaks that form on your body, usually on your belly and breasts.
 Again, maintaining regular exercise and a healthy eating plan are helpful with maintaining your skin elasticity.
 Cocoa Butter creams are often recommended as a way to keep your skin moisturized and helping ease any potential itchiness that may result because of the stretching of your skin.
 Stretchmarks will usually fade after you have given birth but will not disappear completely.

 By now it’s hard to see your feet, let alone pamper them.
 A soothing foot bath is a great way to relax.
-Pop a few drops of lavender in a bowl of warm water and soak your tired aching feet in them for fifteen minutes.
+Pop a few drops of lavender in a bowl of warm water and soak your tired aching feet for fifteen minutes.
 This might be an excellent time to treat yourself to a manicure.
-Read our step by step manicure guide here.
+Read our manicure guide here.

 Your regular clothes probably won’t fit you easily.
 It’s a good time to look online for a couple of nice pieces of maternity wear that are beautiful and comfortable for you.
 Check out e-bay for some bargains.
-Read our article here about dressing during and after pregnancy.
-It’s important to make sure you’re wearing a bra that accommodates your rapidly changing shape as well.
+It’s important to make sure you’re wearing a bra that supports your rapidly changing shape as well.
 This breast care article will ensure you’re looking after them properly.
 If, like most people you’re shopping on a budget but want to look and feel good, you will find this information on choosing a maternity bra helpful.

 Your skin will probably feel a bit tired and stretched at this point.
 To combat it, try this lovely homemade remedy.
 Mix a teaspoon of honey with a teaspoon of lemon juice and a teaspoon of vegetable oil.
-Rub it on anywhere that feels dry, but pay particular attention to your hands, elbows, heels.
+Rub it on skin that feels dry, but pay particular attention to your hands, elbows, heels.
 Leave it on for ten to fifteen minutes.
 To remove, just rinse off with warm water.
-For more simple mummy makeover tips, click here
+For more simple mummy pampering ideas, click here.

-This is a good time to commemorate your pregnant belly.
-Make a cast of it.
+This is a good time to commemorate your pregnant belly by making a cast.
 There are plenty of these kits available at craft stores and online.
 As well as being a great way to remember your pregnancy, you can also show it to your bub when they’re older.
 We have some amazing activities you can do by yourself or with your family to commemorate your pregnancy.

 A maternity pillow is a great investment at this point.
-Not only will it help with your gorgeous bump, you can use it afterwards to support you while you’re feeding your bub too.
+Not only will it help to support your belly, you can use it afterwards to support you while you’re feeding your bub too.